KristjanTs/projects/CodeWars/README.txt

-Solutions to some codewars.com kata's.
+My solutions to some of the codewars.com kata's.